 Because it is the only good thing in killing viruses and bacteria, and germs it is good with combinations with HEPA or an ionic air purifier.

 Ozonizeser air purifiers emit ozone.
 Many ozonizer manufacturers assure users that their use is very safe and effective.
 Not everyone would agree with that.
 According to some studies, ozone can worsen asthma and bronchitis.
-It is still a question to be asked and test.
+It is still a question to be asked and tested.